Week 15 FAQs

 Neither of these tools analyze the data for you—Posit doesn’t want to just make up numbers.
 Instead, they help you create the code necessary for analyzing data.

 This, I think, is the future of LLMs/AI in data analysis.
-It still has to be human driven, with humans making decisions and humans looking at the code and understanding the code and running the code and writing about the output.
+It still has to be human driven, with humans making decisions and humans looking at the code and humans understanding the code and humans running the code and humans writing about the output.

 Will you incorporate LLMs and AI prompting into the course in the future?